 There are two ways to figure out which dependencies to list:

-ILDasmto look at your dll to see what assemblies are actually needed at runtime.
+.dllto see what assemblies are actually needed at runtime.
 Then determine which NuGet package they each come from.
-This is the hard way.

-If your package is intended to work with the new PCL project, we highly recommend to create a
+If your package is intended to work with PCL projects, we highly recommend to create a

-- MSBuild targets and props files in this folder are integrated differently into the project, but otherwise there is no change.|
+|Build||Contains MSBuild targets and props files in this folder are integrated differently into the project, but otherwise there is no change.|

-- Content will no longer be copied automatically into a user's project.
+|Content||Content is not copied automatically into a user's project.
 Support for content inclusion in the project is planned for a later release.|

 MSBuild targets and props files in packages

-NuGet packages can contain .props and .targets files which will be imported into any MSBuild project that the package is installed into.
+.props files which are imported into any MSBuild project that the package is installed into.
 In NuGet 2.x, this was done by injecting